 Use natural personal care products, cosmetics and sunscreens where possible.
 Become a label detective and stay informed about what you put on your body.

 Use glass containers to store food, and don’t store fatty food in plastic containers.
 Never heat food in the microwave in plastic containers.

 Avoid artificial fragrances.
 Experiment with organic natural essential oils instead.

 Use natural cleaners and other household products – vinegar is excellent for cleaning glass, your dishwasher, the toilet and to get rid of limescale, so it’s great for shower heads.

 Baking soda (also known as bicarbonate of soda) is a fantastic non-abrasive cleaner for stove tops and baths and is excellent as a fridge freshener.

 Dust your home and office regularly with a damp cloth, and vacuum frequently to remove particles which are emitted by household products, using a HEPA (High Efficiency Particulate Air) filter.

 There’s some evidence that BPA and PCBs can be eliminated through sweat.
 Exercise and use of a sauna may therefore help lower our body burden.

 Consider a programme to support your liver and ensure it’s working its hardest to detoxify endocrine disruptors.

-Our practitioners at Amchara would be delighted to guide you through the process.
+Our Amchara Health Practitioners can guide you through the process.